Undergraduate Sustainability Research Award

 - Name, UMass email, and SPIRE id for the submitter and if a group entry, for each member of the group.

-- How you used campus and library resources.
+- How you used library resources.

 - For previous academic work, the class name, course number, and assignment.

-- A file upload of your previous academic work or original research project.
-(You will only be allowed to upload 1 file.
-We acknowledge that many courses have multiple assignments that build upon each other, but please choose only one of those assignments to submit.)
+- You will only be allowed to upload 1 file.
+We acknowledge that many courses have multiple assignments that build upon each other, but please choose only one of those assignments to submit.

 Submissions will be reviewed by a panel of librarians and staff from the Science & Engineering Library.